 In And Around Cape Town

-There is a huge amount to see and do in the Western Cape, these are just a few ideas.
-Planet Windsurf are South Africa specialist and we have a huge amount of experience and expertise in this area.
+There is a huge amount to see and do in the Western Cape.
+Planet Windsurf are South African specialists and we have a huge amount of experience and expertise in this area.
 We would highly recommend speaking with us about combining a windsurf holiday with some of what this fascinating country has to offer.

 The famous Cape vineyards of Western Cape begin only a thirty minute drive from Cape Town.
 Western Cape is the largest wine-making region in South Africa with picturesque vineyards stretching for miles against an impressive mountainous backdrop.
 The South African rand's relative weakness to the pound means that wine-tasting sessions are inexpensive and luxury wines and dining can be acquired at favourably low prices.